pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_send_invitation_response_parameters.md

 ---
 UID: NS:windot11._DOT11_SEND_INVITATION_RESPONSE_PARAMETERS
 title: _DOT11_SEND_INVITATION_RESPONSE_PARAMETERS (windot11.h)
-description: The parameters for a response to a invitation request are specified in a DOT11_SEND_INVITATION_RESPONSE_PARAMETERS structure.
+description: The parameters for a response to an invitation request are specified in a DOT11_SEND_INVITATION_RESPONSE_PARAMETERS structure.
 This structure is sent with an OID_DOT11_WFD_SEND_INVITATION_RESPONSE request to the miniport.
 old-location: netvista\dot11_send_invitation_response_parameters.htm
 tech.root: netvista
 ms.date: 02/16/2018